 Having a good beard is part genetics and part laziness, but a trulygreat beard comes down to how you take care of it.
 Someone blessed with the gift of hair growth may have a shabby, unkempt beard while another individual can elevate a modest beard well above that of his peers with proper care.
 Once you get into a routine, you’ll take pride in it and find that your loved ones appreciate it too, especially those that come in contact with your face.

 There are a ton of products out there and plenty of myths about beard-care, so here are the simple facts about managing for your beard.

-Beard washes and beard soaps are especially formulated to cleanse the skin and hair without drying it out.
+Beard washes and beard soaps are specially formulated to cleanse the skin and hair without drying it out.
 Simply choose a format and make a habit of using it.
 Most beards only need a deep clean every 2-3 days, that way you don’t remove necessary oils.
 If you have a job that gets your beard dirty every day, wash it daily when you get home, and be sure to oil afterwards.
-We love Tremendous' PH Balanced Beard Wash for sensitive skin, and Mammoth's Beard Soap as a head-to-toe solution.
+I love Tremendous' PH Balanced Beard Wash for sensitive skin and Mammoth's Beard Soap as a head-to-toe solution.

 Moisture is the only difference between a dry, flaky beard and a soft happy one.
-Every time you wash (and sometimes more often) you should be moisturizing.
-If you find your hair coarse and bristly, beard conditioner will be your best bet.
-A deep-hydrating conditioner should be left to soak in for several minutes before rinsing, and can be used as often as you like.
-It will keep your hair healthy and free of split-ends.
+Every time you wash (and sometimes more often), you should be moisturizing.
+If you find your hair coarse and bristly, a beard conditioner will be your best bet.
+A deep-hydrating conditioner should be left to soak in for several minutes before rinsing and can be used as often as you like.
+It will keep your hair healthy and free of split ends.
 As with the wash, Tremendous Soap Co makes the best Beard Conditioner around.